LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

    lambda parameter
       A term (usually a variable or a non-ground compound term) that is local to a :term:`lambda expression`.
-All lambda parameters must be explicitly enumerated in a lambda expression.
+All lambda parameters must be explicitly enumerated in a lambda expression for well-defined semantics.

    lambda free variable
       A variable that is global to a :term:`lambda expression`.
-All used global variables must be explicitly listed in a lambda expression.
+All used global variables must be explicitly listed in a lambda expression for well-defined semantics.

    hot patching
-      The act of fixing entity directives and predicates or adding new entity directives and predicates to loaded entities in a running application without requiring access to the entities source code or restarting the application.
+      The act of fixing :term:`entity directives <entity directive>` and predicates or adding new entity directives and predicates to loaded :term:`entities <entity>` in a running application without requiring access to the entities source code or restarting the application.
+      Achieved using :term:`complementing categories <complementing category>`.

    threaded engine
       A computing thread running a goal whose solutions can be lazily and